 Construction, which will cost an estimated €2.8bn ($3.8bn), began in early 2015 and full operations are likely to begin in 2017.

 Design and construction details of the Gemini wind farm

 The project is being built at two locations, Buitengaats and Zee-energie, and will have a total surface area of 68km².
 The water depth is expected to range between 28m and 36m.

-The monopiles have a total length of 65m and 30m rests on the sea bed.
-Each has a diameter of 7.5m and an overall thickness of 7cm, and are expected to weigh between 750t to 850t depending on the position and final design.
+The monopiles have a total length of 65m, with 30m resting on the sea bed.
+Each has a diameter of 7.5m, overall thickness of 7cm and expected weight between 750t to 850t depending on the position and final design.
 Support structures were driven into the sea bottom by two brand-new ships specially built for the project.
 Van Oord installed the first monopile foundation for the project in July 2015.

-Installation vessels carried the turbines to the offshore site from the Esbjerg harbour and installation began in February this year, which led to their completion in August.
+Installation vessels carried the turbines to the offshore site from the Esbjerg harbour and installation began in February 2016, leading to completion in August.

 The cables will connect the windfarm to the shore and will have a diameter of approximately 30cm.
 They will be buried at a depth of 12m beneath the sea bed.

 Once in operation, the project will receive a subsidy from the government to cover the difference between the cost price of the renewable electricity produced and market price of non-renewable electricity.
 It is eligible for a maximum subsidy of €4.4bn ($6bn) over 15 years.